 - Submit an abstract for publication in the ANA Annual Meeting Final Program

-- Present their work at the Derek Denny-Brown Young Neurological Scholar Symposium during the Annual Meeting.
+- Present their research during the Derek Denny-Brown Young Neurological Scholar Symposium at the ANA Annual Meeting